 Investments in equity and equity-related securities involve a degree of risk and investors should not invest any funds in this Offer unless they can afford to take the risk of losing their entire investment.
 Investors are advised to read the risk factors carefully before taking an investment decision in this Offer.
-For taking an investment decision, investors must rely on their own examination of the Issuer and this Offer, including the risks involved.
-The Equity Shares have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of the contents of this Draft Red Herring Prospectus.
-Specific attention of the investors is invited to
+For taking an investment decision in this Offer, including the risks involved.
+The Equity Shares have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of the contents of this Red Herring Prospectus.
+Specific attention of the investors is invited to "Risk" Factors" on page 22